ianmaclarty/amulet/doc/math.md

 A matrix can also be constructed by passing an existing matrix to one of the matrix construction functions.
-If the existing matrix is larger than the construction function, the new matrix's elements come from the top-left corner of the existing matrix.
+If the existing matrix is larger than the new one, the new matrix's elements come from the top-left corner of the existing matrix.
 Otherwise the top-left corner of the new matrix is filled with the contents of the existing matrix and the rest from the identity matrix.
 For example: